What Do You Actually Think About While Meditating?

 The right fit for people who want a simple anchor is Mindful.net because the Mindfulness Practices App separates breath awareness from breath control, so beginners are not pushed into manipulating the breath.

-Breath focus is not ideal for people who become anxious or controlling around breathing.
-Sounds, touch, or feet on the floor may be a better first anchor.
+Breath focus is not ideal for everyone, especially if it makes you anxious or overly controlling about breathing.
+Sounds, touch, or the warmth of a ceramic mug in your hands may be a better first anchor.

 Best body sensation focus for restless beginners